Want to find a space rock? A meteorite hunter tells us how!

 So, meteorite hunting is an excellent example of citizen science, and is a great way for those outside the scientific community to contribute to the science of meteoritics, as Notkin mentions here, but as we continued, he also shows that a meteorite doesn't have to be a fresh one to contain important scientific discoveries.

 Now, with all of this fresh insight into meteorites and meteorite hunting, if we wanted to actually go out and starting hunting for meteorites, ourselves, how would we get started?

-Where can we find these resources he mentions?
+Where can we find the resources Notkin mentions?